 Save for Mr Wong Yu Loon and Mr Wong Yu Wei, who are sons of Mr Wong Fong Fui, Chairman and Group Chief Executive Officer, there is no employee who is a substantial shareholder of the Company, or is an immediate family member of any of the directors, chief executive officer or a substantial shareholder of the Company, and whose remuneration exceeds S\$100,000 during the financial year under review.
 Mr Wong Yu Loon and Mr Wong Yu Wei's remuneration for FY2020 is disclosed in bands of S\$250,000 with a breakdown on the level and mix of remuneration in the section "Remuneration of Executive Directors and Key Management Personnel for FY2020" table.
-This is a variation from Provision 8.2 of the Code which provides, among other things, that the remuneration of such employees be disclosed in bands of S\$250,000 with a breakdown on the level and mix of remuneration of and so for the same reasons for disclosing the remuneration of Mr Wong Yu Loon and Mr Wong Yu Wei in bands of S\$250,000 with a breakdown on the level and mix of remuneration of solves and solve, and such disclosure is consistent with the intent of Principle 8 for the same reasons as set out above.
+This is a variation from Provision 8.2 of the Code which provides, among other things, that the remuneration of such employees be disclosed in bands no wider than \$100,000.
+The reasons for disclosing the remuneration of Mr Wong Yu Loon and Mr Wong Yu Wei in bands of S\$250,000 with a breakdown on the level and mix of remuneration are set out above, and such disclosure is consistent with the intent of Principle 8 for the same reasons as set out above.